 The program ensures compliance with duty of care responsibilities and includes important current health issues which every employee should be aware of (please note this usually is more relevant to trade based positions and we do advise that you find out specific company requirements before committing to training).
 Go to: www.marcsta.com to search for Training Providers near you.

 Security Clearances - Some mine sites will have different pre-employment security measures based on the type of mineral they are mining and their location in Australia.
 Should you be considered for a role through us, we will advise you if you will need to obtain any of the below:

 - Throughout Australia, some mine sites will require the applicant to have a National Police Certificate (NPC).
 Each state may have a different process for obtaining these so it is best to ask your local Police Authority how to get one.
 In WA, a NPC lists the disclosable criminal history information on a person.
 Further information can be viewed and forms downloaded, from the WA Police website www.police.wa.gov.au/OurServices/PoliceChecks/NationalPoliceCertificates/tabid/1339/Default.aspx.

 All forms must be printed and completed before being lodged in person at an Australia Post outlet (NOT the Police Department).
-They cost $53.70 and can take up to a few weeks to come through and will be posted to the applicant.
+These can take up to a few weeks to come through and will be posted to the applicant.
 Validity: WA Police imposes no period of validity on NPCs; it is up to employers and organisations to determine the currency of a NPC they will accept.